10M; Jim Peaco; 1995/NPS Photo

 10M

-In January 1995, fourteen wolves were captured in Alberta, Canada and transported over 1,000 miles to Yellowstone National Park.
-The wolves had an important job to do.
-They would restore an iconic species to the American West that had been missing for seven decades!
+In January 1995, fourteen wolves were captured in Alberta, Canada, and transported over 1,000 miles to Yellowstone National Park.
+These wolves had a critical mission: to restore an iconic species to the American West, one that had been missing for seven decades.

 10M; Barry O'Neill; 1995/NPS Photo

-Eight days later, a second shipment of wolves arrived at Yellowstone that included an especially impressive male wolf, unrelated to 9F, and whom biologists believed would make her the perfect mate.
+Eight days later, a second shipment of wolves arrived at Yellowstone that included an especially impressive male wolf, unrelated to 9F, whom biologists believed would make her the perfect mate.
 Weighing in at a hefty 122 pounds, reintroduction staff called wolf 10M “The Big Guy”.
-His coat was a striking silvery-beige and his golden eyes didn't hesitate to look directly at the reintroduction staff.
-Especially bold, confident, and charismatic this wolf was every bit an alpha male.
+His coat was a striking silvery-beige, and his golden eyes didn't hesitate to look directly at the reintroduction staff.
+Bold, confident, and charismatic, this wolf was every bit an alpha male.

-The shipping crate containing 10M was carried to the Rose Creek acclimation pen, the kennel door was raised, and 10M ran straight to 9F eager to become acquainted with his new mate.
+The shipping crate containing 10M was carried to the Rose Creek acclimation pen.
+The kennel door was raised, and 10M ran straight to 9F, eager to become acquainted with his new mate.
 She was equally magnificent, with a beautiful black coat sprinkled with flecks of brown and silver.
-After the initial tension between the pair wore off, the couple paced the pen side-by-side and slept curled up together.
-The matchmaking worked giving biologists another reason to celebrate.
+There was no guarantee the unrelated wolves, especially in close confines would bond.
+10M wanted to immediately take charge, so things didn't start well for the couple.
+However, after the initial tension wore off, the couple paced the pen side-by-side and slept curled up together.
+The matchmaking worked, giving biologists another reason to celebrate.

 9F; Barry & Teri O'Neill; 1995/NPS Photo

-9F found her beloved and laid down beside his headless and skinless body.
-That same day, she gave birth to eight pups underneath a spruce tree.
-They were the first wild wolf pups born in the Greater Yellowstone Ecosystem in over half a century.
-Fathered by 10M before his death, his great bloodlines were passed onto the sons and daughters he would never see.
+9F found her beloved mate and laid down beside his headless and skinless body, left behind by the locals who killed him.
+On that same day, she gave birth to eight pups beneath a spruce tree.
+These were the first wild wolf pups born in the Greater Yellowstone Ecosystem in over half a century.
+Among their offspring was 21M, who would become the grandfather of the legendary 06, making 9F and 10M her great-grandparents.

 10M Resources